globocom/secDevLabs/a4-xxe-vinijr/README.md

 # ViniJR Blog
- > Cool but vulnerable blog.

-This blog is a simple PHP web application that contains an example of an XML External Entity (XXE) vulnerability.
+ > This is a simple PHP web application that contains an example of an XML External Entity (XXE) vulnerability.

 <img src="images/blog-fe.png" align="center"/>